 As a result, I continued to grow professionally, and I felt challenged.
-This is what a good manager does: Continues to keep a direct report's weaknesses in-mind, and provides guidance to help that employee improve.
+This is what a good manager does: Continues to keep a direct report's weaknesses in mind, and provides guidance to help them improve.

 "An attuned manager can identify an individual's weak areas and will surface resources or offer guidance to assist in those areas."

-Consider how you might similarly foster growth by taking stock of your team's weaknesses, and actively pursuing resources that can help your team develop their weaker skills.
+With this in mind, take stock of your team's weaknesses and actively pursue resources that can help your team develop their weaker skills.